PHP (created 1994 by Rasmus Lerdorf ) is one of the most popular and widely used server-side web programming languages.

 For most companies and businesses, the fact that these two versions (PHP 5.6 and 7.0) both reached their end of life in December 2018 is a serious cause of concern.

 If you are still using the older PHP versions, it means your website or app is still using obsolete PHP functions & configurations to function.

-This undeniably opens your website and application that are dependent on such version to vulnerabilities and exploitation.
+This undeniably opens your website and application that are dependent on such versions to vulnerabilities and exploitation.

-Such website will then become a plaything for malicious hackers.
+Such a website will then become a plaything for malicious hackers.

 It is at this point that a 400-pound guy sitting in a basement somewhere will insert malicious contents (adult material links, malware) into your pages, or start mining crypto-currencies with your resources or simply deface the website for laughs.

 The fact that this happens every day hasn’t stopped many businesses, government agencies, start-ups, e-commerce portals and, web agencies with possibly hundreds of sites, from running on unsupported PHP versions.

 Often the reason might be the significant cost or the risk of breaking things that may come with the upgrade process.

 HardenedPHP not only secures your old PHP versions (4.4.9, 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1) with the ionCube Loaders, PHP extensions that each of these old versions requires, but you can also take advantage of PHP Selector that allows you to select the version of PHP you want each of the website to run.